vimond/replay/docs/background.md

-# Introduction: The challenges and requirements
+# Background: The challenges and requirements

 ## Defining the video player